-Transgender people are people whose gender identity is different from the gender they were assigned at birth.
+Transgender people are people whose gender identity is different from the sex they were observed at birth.
 “Trans” is often used in place of transgender.

 Some transgender people identify as neither male nor female, or as a combination of male and female.
 There are a variety of terms that people who aren't entirely male or entirely female use to describe their gender identity, like non-binary or genderqueer.

 Differences in Sexual Development (DSD)

 DSD (sometimes be known as Intersex) is a group of rare conditions involving genes, hormones and reproductive organs, including genitals.
 It means a person's sex development is different to most other people's.

 These regulations only apply to UKA licensed, competitive events.
 The eligibility of transgender women athletes to compete in other events, including social/club events, in their preferred category, will depend on the rules of those competitions.

 This is an evolving area and there is continual consideration of introducing an open category to replace the current male category.
 The rule changes will have varying impact for different people involved in our sport and these FAQs hopefully provide some clarity.